rogerinnova/Delphi-Firemonkey-Dunit/Dunitfmx/README.md

 For a new project make GUITestRunnerFMXMobile the main form, Include the Libraries in the search and add your test code to the project.

+The files FMXListBoxLib and FMXTreeViewLib contain extensions to FireMonkey componants required to interface with TFMXImageList and the DUnit Gui Code.
+The Style File StylesForDUnitMobileForm contains the related style changes.

 #Note
 To be able to view and change the GUITestRunnerFMXMobile you will have to add the two package files in the Imagelist BPLs https://github.com/rogerinnova/Delphi-Firemonkey-Dunit/tree/master/Imagelistpkg